Alfried Krupp von Bohlen und Halbach: Entry into the company

+Alfried began working at Fried.
+Krupp AG in 1935, first working in the company's Essen headquarters.
+On 1 October 1936, he became an acting director of the company with the rank of procurator.
+In the same year, he became assistant to the manager of Krupp's armament and artillery divisions.
+In 1938, he became managing director of Krupp's raw materials and armament divisions.
+On 22 March 1941, he joined the board of directors.

-In March 1943, Alfried Krupp von Bohlen und Halbach followed his father Gustav as chairman of the board of directors of Fried.
+In March 1943, Alfried followed his father Gustav as chairman of the board of directors of Fried.
 Krupp AG.
 At this time, his mother Bertha held almost all the shares in Fried.
 Krupp AG.
 In 1943, Fried.
 Krupp AG was transformed from a stock corporation into a family business, the sole owner of which was to be a family member.
 Analogous to the imperial decree (name propagation letter), the name Krupp was placed before his respective family name to the owner by the so-called Führererlass Lex Krupp.
+On 15 December 1943, Alfried Krupp von Bohlen und Halbach became the sole owner of the Krupp company.
 The purpose of the Lex Krupp was also to save the company the payment of inheritance tax.
 Von Bohlen und Halbach was therefore only allowed to put the name "Krupp" in front of his birth name with Adolf Hitler's authorization.
 His birth certificate was corrected at the Essen-Bredeney registry office on 17 June 1944.

-On 15 December 1943, Alfried Krupp von Bohlen und Halbach became the sole owner of the Krupp company.
-At this time, the company was a major industrial enterprise and one of the most important suppliers of armaments to Nazi Germany.